- Where is it?

 - Is it easily reached using public transport?

-Placement working patterns should mimic those of your practice mentor, which will include nights, weekends and long/short shifts.
+Placement working patterns should mimic those of your practice supervisor, which will include nights, weekends and long/short shifts.

 The Nursing and Midwifery Council (NMC) require students in placement to experience a wide array of work patterns during the course, therefore you will be required to undertake these shifts during your placement.

-Secondary jobs cannot be used as an excuse to skip working the shifts alongside your mentor.
+Secondary jobs cannot be used as an excuse to skip working the shifts alongside your supervisor.